Junweiw/LendingClub/Project Overview.md

 # Lending Club Project

-In this project, I will use logistic regression to predict the probability of fully paid at the end for each loan application.
-The process will be showcased in multiple notebooks, and they include:
+In this project, I used logistic regression to predict the probability of fully paid at the end for each loan application.
+The process are showcased in multiple notebooks, and they include:

 1. Data Exploration and Transformation
 2. Missing Value Analysis and Solutions